Orangutan: Status and threats

 All three species are critically endangered according to the IUCN Red List of mammals.
 They are legally protected from capture, harm or killing in both Malaysia and Indonesia, and are listed under Appendix I by CITES, which prohibits their unlicensed trade under international law.
 The Bornean orangutan range has become more fragmented, with few or no apes documented in the southeast.
 The largest remaining population is found in the forest around the Sabangau River, but this environment is at risk.
 The Sumatran orangutan is found only in the northern part of Sumatra, most of the population inhabiting the Leuser Ecosystem.
 The Tapanuli orangutan is found only in the Batang Toru forest of Sumatra.

-Birutė Galdikas wrote that orangutans were already threatened by poaching and deforestation when she began studying them in 1971.
+Biruté Galdikas wrote that orangutans were already threatened by poaching and deforestation when she began studying them in 1971.
 By the 2000s, orangutan habitats decreased rapidly because of logging, mining and fragmentation by roads.
 A major factor has been the conversion of vast areas of tropical forest to palm oil plantations in response to international demand.
 Hunting is also a major problem, as is the illegal pet trade.

 Orangutans may be killed for the bushmeat trade and bones are secretly sold in souvenir shops in several cities in Indonesian Borneo.
 Conflicts between locals and orangutans also pose a threat.
 Orangutans that have lost their homes often raid agricultural areas and end up being killed by villagers.
 Locals may also be motivated to kill orangutans for food or because of their perceived danger.
 Mother orangutans are killed so their infants can be sold as pets.
 Between 2012 and 2017, the Indonesian authorities, with the aid of the Orangutan Information Center, seized 114 orangutans, 39 of which were pets.

 Estimates in the 2000s found that around 6,500 Sumatran orangutans and around 54,000 Bornean orangutans remain in the wild.
 A 2016 study estimates a population of 14,613 Sumatran orangutans in the wild, twice that of previous population estimates, while 2016 estimates suggest 104,700 Bornean orangutans exist in the wild.
 A 2018 study found that Bornean orangutans declined by 148,500 individuals from 1999 to 2015.
-Less than 800 Tapanuli orangutan are estimated to still exist, which puts the species among the most endangered of the great apes.
+Fewer than 800 Tapanuli orangutans are estimated to still exist, which puts the species among the most endangered of the great apes.